 Hagia Sophia is a 6th-century masterpiece.
 As the world’s largest place of worship, it has been a Greek Orthodox Christian basilica, an Ottoman imperial mosque, and is now a national museum.
 It was important to both the Byzantine and Ottoman empires.
 It really should be tied for #1 on this list.

 And while it was fabulous, once inside the queue to enter seemed endless.
 Our guide actually bought skip-the-line tickets from someone on the street, something I would never have been brave enough to do on my own.
 Especially now that I know how easy it is to reserve a Hagia Sophia Skip-the-Line Ticket with guided tour.

 Or, take a top-rated private or small group tour that visits both the Blue Mosque and Hagia Sophia.
 As a bonus, you will also see the Hippodrome while discovering its importance in the city’s social and political life.
 Reserve your Blue Mosque and Hagia Sophia tour here.

 Note that Hagia Sophia is closed on Mondays.

 Istanbul must see #3: Basilica Cistern

-Storing up to 80,000 cubic meters of water, the underground Basilica Cistern was originally built in the 4th century AD, and then enlarged in 532 AD.
-The four-metre thick walls and soft lighting add to the mystery created by the two giant heads of Medusa at the water line.
+Storing up to 80,000 cubic meters of water, the underground Basilica Cistern was originally built in the mid 6th century AD under the Basilica of Illus which no longer exists.
+The four-metre-thick walls and soft lighting add to the mystery created by the two giant heads of Medusa at the waterline.
 Basilica Cistern is a short walk from the Blue Mosque and the Hagia Sophia.